named-data-ndnSIM/ndnSIM/docs/source/ndnsim-research-papers.rst

     We further show how state-based forwarding tends to degrade by decorrelating resources.
     We identify intrinsic attack vectors present in current content-centric routing, as well as possibilities and limitations to mitigate them.
     Our overall findings suggest that major architectural refinements are required prior to global ICN deployment in the real world.

+#. **Xiaoke Jiang and Jun Bi, "Technical Report: Named Content Delivery Network", 2013** (`PDF <http://netarchlab.tsinghua.edu.cn/~shock/THU-NetArchLab-ICN-TR-nCDN-20130730.pdf>`_)

+    CDN (Content Delivery Network) focuses on delivering requested data to users, no matter where the data comes from; but the fundamental goal of IP is to connect hosts.
+    The essential mismatching leads to complexity and inefficiency.
+    More specifically,
+    1) CDN has to build components to map what to where, which is resource consuming;
+    2) CDN has to monitor real-time network state on the application layer, which is complex and not accurate.
+    In contrast, NDN (Named Data Networking), provides the information and function that traditional CDN devotes a great deal of effort to achieve, since NDN routes by name, its routing plane holds the "what", information of content distribution, and its stateful forwarding plane can detect and adapt to dynamic of the Internet.
+    Thus this work enhances current CDN with NDN, here dubbed Named Content Delivery Network, or nCDN.
+    In nCDN, CDN itself focuses on services such as accounting, data analysis etc; NDN runs over IP and takes charge of content routing and delivery. nCDN is more adaptive to the dynamic of the Internet and improves the performance, especially in a scenario where content copies are hosted in several hosts. nCDN makes it easier to implement optimization solutions and CDN Interconnecting.
+Our simulations demonstrate that nCDN is better than traditional CDN on almost all aspects, including the scalability, reliability, and QoS.

+#. **Xiaoke Jiang, Jun Bi, Youchao Wang, and You Wang, "Interest Set Mechanism to Improve the Transport of Named Data Networking", in proceedings of ACM SIGCOMM13 (poster), Hongkong, China, 2013** (`PDF <http://netarchlab.tsinghua.edu.cn/~junbi/SIGCOMM2013-1.pdf>`_)

+    Named Data Networking (NDN) is currently a hot research topic promising to be one of the most advanced developments in future Internet architectures.
+    Researches have built real software systems over NDN which work on speciﬁed scenarios.
+    In this paper, we proposal an new mechanism which aggregate similar Interest packets to improve the efficient of transport of NDN.
+    Firstly we prove the optimal chunk size which simultaneously minimize the latency and maximize the valid payload ratio during a complete data acquiring process.
+    That's why we aggregate the Interest packet but not increase the size of Data packet.
+    Secondly we introduce the Interest Set mechanism that which is able to maintain a conversational "channel" between the data consumer and provider to cover the space and time uncertainty of data packet generating and at the same time reduces the number of FIB lookups and compresses the PIT.

+#. **Z. Zhu and A. Afanasyev, "Let's ChronoSync: Decentralized Dataset State Synchronization in Named Data Networking," in Proceedings of the 21st IEEE International Conference on Network Protocols (ICNP 2013), Goettingen, Germany, October 2013** (`PDF <http://lasr.cs.ucla.edu/afanasyev/data/files/Zhu/chronosync-icnp2013.pdf>`_)

+    In supporting many distributed applications, such as group text messaging, file sharing, and joint editing, a basic requirement is the efficient and robust synchronization of knowledge about the dataset such as text messages, changes to the shared folder, or document edits.
+    We propose ChronoSync protocol, which exploits the features of the Named Data Networking architecture to efficiently synchronize the state of a dataset among a distributed group of users.
+    Using appropriate naming rules, ChronoSync summarizes the state of a dataset in a condensed cryptographic digest form and exchange it among the distributed parties.
+    Differences of the dataset can be inferred from the digests and disseminated efficiently to all parties.
+    With the complete and up-to-date knowledge of the dataset changes, applications can decide whether or when to fetch which pieces of the data.
+    We implemented ChronoSync as a C++ library and developed two distributed application prototypes based on it.
+    We show through simulations that ChronoSync is effective and efficient in synchronization dataset state, and is robust against packet losses and network partitions.